All Asana features

 - Task assignees—Give tasks a clear owner, so everyone knows who’s responsible.

-- Sections and columns—Group tasks into sections or columns in a list or board project (respectively) to keep tasks organized, or match your workflow stages.
+- Sections and columns—Group tasks into sections or columns in List or Board View to keep tasks organized, or match your workflow stages.

 - Forms—Capture the right details every time for any project brief, requests, and more.
 Forms are directly connected to projects, so you can track submissions all in one place.*